The List

 Dune - Frank Hebert

-Zen and the Art of Motorcycle Maintenance – Robert Pirsig - DONE - 3/19/13 – Another book I did not finish.
-I expected a novel with themes of zen and living in the present moment.
-There was no subtlety at all to the philosophical aspect.
+Zen and the Art of Motorcycle Maintenance – Robert Pirsig – DONE – 3/19/13 – Did not finish.
+I expected a novel, with background themes of zen and living in the present moment.
+But it came off like a diatribe.
+There was no subtlety at all to the philosophical lessons.
 Philosophy can be incredibly boring when it’s discussed in the abstract, and it doesn’t take long to discover that that’s what the author really wants to do.
-Was turned off very quickly.
+Was turned off very quickly, but I think it’s because my expectations were so different from what it was.

 The Hierarchy of Heaven and Earth – Douglas Harding